thanasisvax/Bank-Marketing-Project/starter_files/README.md

 </ol>

 ## Overview
 This project is part of the Udacity Nanodegree programme.
 In this project, I trained my model using autoML in the Azure Studio for the Bank Marketing dataset.
 After that, I have deployed the best model from the autoML run.
 For the best model, I enabled the application insights logging and I used swagger API to interact with the swagger instance using the HTTP GET and POST requests.
-Then, I used the endpoint.py file to interact with my consumed model in order to get some outputs.
+By deploying the model in Azure Machine Learning as a web service creates a REST API endpoint.
+Then, I used the endpoint.py file to interact with the API endpoing for my consumed model in order to send some requests and get some responses from my model.
 Finally, I used the python SDK to create/consume and publish the best model using the aml-pipelines-with-automated-machine-learning-step.ipynb.

 ## Architectural Diagram